 Your dentures are causing a gag reflex.
 Both your lower and upper dentures can cause gagging if not fitted correctly.
 If this is happening to you, you should get your dentures adjusted.
 They will need to be properly inspected by a denture specialist so that they can determine what is causing the gagging.

 Dentures are slipping while eating, laughing or talking.
-This can happen to dentures that even fit perfectly.
+This can happen to dentures that fit well.
 But, this is a sign that the underlying bone structure and gums have gone through changes.
 Since dentures are unable to conform to the new shape of your mouth, they will often start slipping.

 Dentures cause pain or discomfort.
 Dentures need to make uniform contact with the upper and lower jaw tissues, and if they can’t do this, then they will rub your gums and cause sore spots.